slashback100/persist_persistent_notification/README.md

 # Persist the persistent notification after Home Assistant shutdown
+In HA behavior, the "persistent notifications" are cleared after a reboot.
+This custom component aim to save the notifications and restore them after a reboot.

 The persistent notification will be saved in a new sensor `sensor.persist_persistent_notifications` when shutting down, and restored from this sensor after HA has restarted.

 # Installation